 Easy to Use

 Pressurized steam reaches deep.
-Instruments can be sterilized in packs while still assembled.
+Medical instruments can be sterilized in packs while still assembled.

 How Do Medical Assistants Use Autoclaves?